w-e-w/sd-webui-hires-fix-tweaks/README.md

 # sd-webui-hires-fix-tweaks

+### This is still in development and not meant to be used by users
+normally this repo would be set as private at this stage but due to some reasons I opened it up to the public

+if you wish to use this
+- expect things to break and change without warning

+- expect me to do random things such as force push commit history change the repo name etc

+### Feel free to request features

+### known issues
+ - hires subseed seems to be broken

+---

 the goal of this extension is to add more options and features to hires fix the types of options and features that are less likely to be built into web UI itself as they only apply to certain workflows